CAMB-DSbD/attestablelauncher/README.md

 # Attestable Launcher
-This page discusses the architecture and implementation of an attestable launcher that is capable of launching programs to execute in attestable instantiated on Morello Boards.
+This page discusses the architecture and implementation of the attestable launcher, a program that, upon request, is capable of launching programs to execute in attestables created on Morello Boards.

 # The attestablelauncher and program execution
-An attestable is an execution environment that offers the following two properties:
+An attestable is an execution environment that offers the following three properties:

 1. It is a black box that can be loaded with a piece of executable code.